schitresh/dsa/11_hash/0_hash.md

 ## Hash
 - Efficiently stores and retrieves data in a way that allows for quick access
   - Enables fast retrieval of data based on its key
-- Maps data to a specific index in a hash table (also called hash map) using a hash function
+- Maps data to a specific index in a hash table (also called hash map)
+  - A hash function is used to determine the index
 - Trivial hashing (or index mapping)
   - Simple form of hashing where data is directly mapped to an index in hash table
 - Used in databases, caching systems, search optimization, network routing